Open University of Kaohsiung

 The Open University of Kaohsiung (OUK; 高雄市立空中大學) is an open university in Siaogang District, Kaohsiung, Taiwan.
 OUK is an agency of the Kaohsiung City Government.

 As a comprehensive university, OUK offers academic programs at the undergraduate and graduate levels, including business, tourism, engineering, technology, marine science, and design.

-OUK also offers flexible and innovative learning options through its distance education and continuing education programs.
+OUK also offers distance education and continuing education programs.

 History

 The OUK was originally established in 1997 as the Opening University of Kaohsiung.
 In 2008, it was renamed to Open University of Kaohsiung.